Al D'Amato: U.S. Senate

 D'Amato was influential in New York Republican politics and was considered the "boss" of the state party during his Senate years.
 For example, he played a leading role in recruiting George Pataki and in securing him the Republican nomination in the gubernatorial race of 1994.

 D'Amato was known for being fairly conservative, a reflection of then-strongly conservative Nassau County and Long Island.
 He strongly supported the conservative positions of his party on "law and order" issues such as capital punishment and harsh penalties for drug offenses.
 On some issues, he agreed with the opposition: in 1993, D'Amato was one of only three Republicans to vote in favor of allowing gays to serve openly in the U.S. military.
-In 1996, he was among the minority of Republicans to vote for the Employment Non-Discrimination Act.
+While D'Amato voted for the Defense of Marriage Act in 1996, he was among the minority of Republicans to vote for the Employment Non-Discrimination Act that year.
 In 1998, the LGBTQ advocacy group Human Rights Campaign endorsed D'Amato for re-election over socially liberal Democratic Congressman Chuck Schumer.
-D'Amato, however, voted for the Defense of Marriage Act in 1996.

-On labor issues too, he frequently sided with Democrats.
-His 54% to 44% loss in 1998 was attributed to a lack of support among moderate voters in New York City, the site of opponent Schumer's U.S. congressional district.
-His loss was also partially attributed to reports arising from D'Amato's use of the term "putzhead" (a Yiddish vulgarity) to refer to Schumer.
+D'Amato's 54–44% loss in 1998 was attributed to a lack of support among moderate voters in New York City, the site of opponent Schumer's U.S. congressional district.

-According to The New York Times, D'Amato was quite popular among his peers on Capitol Hill.

 Later career

 Columnist and analyst

 Shortly before leaving office, D'Amato published his book of recollections, Power, Pasta and Politics.
 After retiring from politics in 1999, he became a regular columnist for George magazine until it ceased publication in 2001.
-He has also emerged as an analyst for Fox News.
+He also emerged as an analyst for Fox News.
 A notable on-air incident occurred when D'Amato took offense at comments of GOP strategist Jack Burkman.
-Saying he agreed with Burkman's suggestion that the Postal Service should be privatized; D'Amato slammed him for characterization of postal workers, which D'Amato said were offensively racist.
+Saying he agreed with Burkman's suggestion that the Postal Service should be privatized; D'Amato slammed him for his characterizations of postal workers, which D'Amato said were racist.

-Poker Players Alliance

-D'Amato is chairman of the Poker Players Alliance, a nonprofit organization set up to help protect and fight for the rights of poker players in the United States.
-Part of their mission is to protect the right of poker players to play online.

-He appeared on Howard Stern's Sirius-XM radio show on July 20, 2009, to promote the Poker Players Alliance.
+As of 2023, D'Amato is a regular contributor at Red Apple Media’s 77WABC, hosted by John Catsimatidis.